310mc/https-310mc.github.io-tl/source/_posts/scout/dollhouse.md

 But my guess would be that he was trying to say “staple”!

-The superhero staples are the basic foundation for all heroes of justice!
+The superhero staples are the basic foundation for all allies of justice!
 Examples of them would be the storylines of Anpanman, Goranger, and Ultraman!

 Ahh, but lately, tokusatsu shows are really starting to stray from those elements…